North American beaver: Predators

 Common natural predators include coyotes, wolves, and mountain lions.
 American black bears may also prey on beavers if the opportunity arises, often by smashing their paws into the beavers' lodges.
 Perhaps due to differing habitat preferences, grizzly bears were not known to hunt beavers in Denali National Park, Alaska.
 Less significant predators include wolverines, which may attack a rare beaver of up to adult size, and Canada lynx, bobcats, and foxes (predators of kits or very sick or injured animals, rather than full-grown beavers due to their increasingly smaller size).
 American alligators, which only minimally co-exist in the wild with beavers, also seldom threaten them.
 Both golden eagles (Aquila chrysaetos) and bald eagles (Haliaeetus leucocephalus) may on occasion prey on a beaver, most likely only small kits.
 Despite repeated claims, no evidence shows that North American river otters are typically predators of beavers but anecdotally may take a rare beaver kit.

 Reproduction

 North American beavers have one litter per year, coming into estrus for only 12 to 24 hours, between late December and May but peaking in January.
+Beaver reproduction occurs earlier in warmer southern climates, however in their northern range beavers may wait until late spring to reproduce.
+Depending on when beavers reproduce, their litters are typically born between April and June each year.
 Unlike most other rodents, beaver pairs are monogamous, staying together for multiple breeding seasons.
-Gestation averages 128 days and they have a range of three to six kits per litter (usually 4-5).
+Gestation averages 128 days and they have a range of three to six kits per litter (usually 4–5).
 Most beavers do not reproduce until they are three years of age, but about 20% of two-year-old females reproduce.
+Female beavers will prepare for birth by making a soft bed inside the lodge for her litter.
+After birth, young beavers will stay sheltered in their lodges for up to a month before they begin to swim and eat solid foods.
+Juvenile beavers will stay with their parents for up to 2 years, prior to leaving to create their own homes.